Nimble85/SSDevOps-Demo1-StoreProject/README.md

 As base image for deployment environment was taken vagrant box [gusztavvargadr/w16s](https://app.vagrantup.com/gusztavvargadr/boxes/w16s) with pre-installed SSH, WinRM and Chocolatey ver 0.10.11.
 User - vagrant, Password - vagrant.

-Vagrant is configured to deploy VMs with the following services: MS SQL Express server ver 14.1801.3958.1, IIS server v10.0.
+Vagrant is configured to deploy VMs with the following services: MS SQL Server 2017 Express server, IIS server v10.0.
 The Git ver 2.20.1 is installed for delivery project's build and SQL script for DB from GitHub repository.